replicatedhq/replicated-field-labs/instruqt/airgap-embedded/09-troubleshooting-admin-console/assignment.md

 kubectl support-bundle ./support-bundle.yaml
 ```

-You may see some a couple of errors collecting data because of
+You may see a couple of errors collecting data because of
 components that are not installed in our kURL cluster, this is
 expected.
 Once the bundle has been collected, you'll get a quick
 review of the analysis.